Hours & Pay Regulations

 State law does not require employers to provide any type of employee fringe benefits such as holiday pay, PTO, vacation pay, etc. to their employees.
 However, when an employer chooses to provide such benefits that the employer is responsible for establishing a written policy outlining how those benefits are earned and paid.

-Employers must pay employees covered by Wisconsin’s minimum wage law at least $7.25 an hour.
+Employers must pay employees covered by Wisconsin’s minimum wage law at least $7.25 an hour as of January 1, 2020.

 Minors younger than age 18 may not be employed or permitted to work more than six consecutive hours without a meal period of at least 30 minutes.
 Meal breaks must commence reasonably close to 6 am, 12 noon, 6 pm or 12 midnight or approximately midway through a work period.